 14 |

-Chapter Fourteen AI Infrastructure: The Backbone of America's Intelligence Revolution In appearance, AI may seem to be powered by algorithms, models, and data.
+Revolution In appearance, AI may seem to be powered by algorithms, models, and data.
 In reality, AI runs on infrastructure.
 And not ordinary infrastructure, but the most expensive, compute-intensive, energy-hungry, high-precision technological backbone ever built. |

 15 |

-Chapter Fifteen AI in Human Relationships: Love in the Age of Algorithms For many people in America, the first exposure to chatbots was not ChatGPT; it was ELIZA, and it occurred 60 years ago.
+AI in Human Relationships: Love in the Age of Algorithms For many people in America, the first exposure to chatbots was not ChatGPT; it was ELIZA, and it occurred 60 years ago.
 Developed in 1965, ELIZA is one of the most influential computer programs ever written.
 ELIZA, and its most famous persona DOCTOR, continues to inspire users, programmers, and wider discussions about AI. |

 16 |

-Chapter Sixteen AI in Schools: The Classroom of the Future When the story of American education in the 21st century is written, it will likely be divided into two eras; Before AI and After AI.
+in the Age of Machines: Rewiring Schools for Tomorrow When the story of American education in the 21st century is written, it will likely be divided into two eras; Before AI and After AI.
 The classroom has evolved into a profound reimagining of how students learn, how teachers teach, and what it means to be educated in an age of intelligent machines. |

 17 |

-Chapter Seventeen AI Safety: Securing Intelligence Before It Secures Us In the race to build machines that can think, learn, and act autonomously, one question has become urgent: how do we keep them safe?
+AI Safety: Securing Intelligence Before It Secures Us In the race to build machines that can think, learn, and act autonomously, one question has become urgent: how do we keep them safe?
 By 'safe', we mean not just safe from hackers or malfunction, but safe for humanity itself. |

 18 |

-Chapter Eighteen Coding: The Language of the Machine Age If AI is the engine of the 21st century, coding is the literacy that makes the engine run.
+Coding: The Language of the Machine Age If AI is the engine of the 21st century, coding is the literacy that makes the engine run.
 Long before America embarked on its quest for artificial intelligence supremacy, it built another revolution, one line of logic at a time. |

 19 |

-Chapter Nineteen America's AI Legacy and the Road Ahead From a bold idea at Dartmouth College in 1956 to today's billion-parameter neural networks running in data centers across the country, the U.S. has been both the cradle and the crucible of AI.
-But as America moves deeper into the AI century, the question is no longer whether it leads, but how it leads responsibly. |
+America's AI Legacy and the Road Ahead From a bold idea at Dartmouth College in 1956 to today's billion-parameter neural networks running in data centers across the country, the U.S. has been both the cradle and the crucible of AI.
+As America moves deeper into the AI century, the question is no longer whether it leads, but how it leads responsibly. |